 Below are key takeaways from ISS’ recently released 2022 Japan Proxy Season Preview.
 The full report is available to institutional subscribers by logging into ProxyExchange then selecting the Governance Exchange and its Report Center tab and to corporate subscribers by logging into Governance Analytics then selecting the Governance Exchange and the Report Center tab.

-- Peak meeting date: This year’s peak Japan meeting day is expected to be June 29, when 27 percent of June annual meetings are likely to be held, followed by June 25 (25 percent).
+- Peak meeting date: This year’s peak Japan meeting day is expected to be June 29, when 26 percent of June annual meetings are likely to be held, followed by June 24 (21 percent), June 28 (19 percent), and June 23 (13 percent).

 - Equity Compensation Plans: More equity compensation plans are expected to be seen on ballots this year.
 An increasing number of Japanese companies are now proposing performance-based and equity-based compensation to better align the interests of directors with those of shareholders, a trend partially stimulated by Japan’s Corporate Governance Code.

-- ISS Policy Changes Announced: There are two policy changes which, although they will not be implemented in ISS voting recommendations until 2022 to give companies time to adapt if they wish, signify the direction of change in Japan.
-One relates to board independence requirements for companies with a statutory auditor system.
-From 2022, ISS will recommend a vote against a company’s top executive if at least one-third of the board members, after the shareholder meeting, will not be outside directors.
+- ISS Policy Changes: Two policy changes were implemented from February 2022.
+One relates to board independence requirements for companies with the statutory auditor system.
+If at least one-third of the board members, after the shareholder meeting, will not be outside directors, ISS will recommend a vote against the company’s top executive.
 The other change relates to cross-shareholdings.
-From 2022, ISS will recommend a vote against a company’s top executive if the company allocates a significant portion (20 percent or more) of its net assets to cross-shareholdings.
+If a company allocates a significant portion (20 percent or more) of its net assets to cross-shareholdings, ISS will recommend a vote against the company’s top executive.

 If you are not a subscriber, please contact firstname.lastname@example.org (for institutional investors) or email@example.com (for corporations) to learn more about accessing bespoke governance research.